fomotisUhasselt/COVID19Survey/README.md

     simply click on the `clone` option in the `Repository` tab, if you use Git GUI.

-2. Double click on COVID19Survey.Rproj.
+2. Double click on COVID19Survey.Rproj in the repo.
 This should open up RStudio with the COVID19Survey project.

 3. Create your own branch within the repo by running `git checkout -b your_branch_name_here` in the RStudio Terminal (the tab for this is